conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 <Tabs>
 <TabItem value="First Tab" label="Console UI">
 To edit a Partner Zone you can either:
-- go to the zone list view and click the **three dots** on the right-hand side then select **Edit**
+- go to the Partner Zone page list view, and click the **three dots** on the right-hand side then select **Edit**.
-- go to the zone details view, click the **Edit** button in the top right corner
+- go to a specific Partner Zone's details view, click the **Edit** button in the top right corner.

-This will open up the Partner Zone details view in edit mode.
-You can edit the following details by updating the input fields:
+This will open up the Partner Zone details view in edit mode, where the following can be updated:

+### Partner Zone details

+- Name: hover over the name and click the **pencil** icon
 - URL
 - Description
 - Contact details

-To edit the name of the Partner Zone, hover over the name and click the **pencil** icon that appears to focus into the input field, then make the required changes.

 ### Topics management

-To add a new topic to the Partner Zone, click the **+Add topic** button at the bottom of the **Topics** section.
-This will open a drawer where you can search for a topic by name and select it from the list.
-By default, any topics that are shared, will be shared with **Read** access for security.
-You can additionally allow access to **Write** (this will also include **read**).

-For added security, you can also rename the topic that are shared.
-Click the **pencil icon** next to the topic name to focus into the input field, then make the required changes.
+- Add new topics
+- Change topic alias names

+Adding a topic and editing it's name behaves similar to when [creating a Partner Zone](#create-a-partner-zone).

 Click **Continue** when done.

 To remove an existing topic from the Partner Zone, click the **trash can** icon next to the topic listed under the **Topics** section.
-Note that you cannot remove the topic if it is the only topic in the Partner Zone.
+Note that you cannot currently remove the last topic in the Partner Zone from within the UI.
+If you need to do so, delete the Partner Zone in the top right of the Partner Zone details page.
+See [deleting a Partner Zone](#delete-a-partner-zone) for more.

 ### Traffic control policies